arkency/react-book-chapter-hello-world/README.md

+This repo is part of the "React.js by Example" course.
+You can get this class (and many others + Discord) at https://arkademy.dev

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>